rich-newman/typescript-analyzer-eslint-prettier/docs/walkthrough.md

 ![walkthrough4](assets\images\walkthrough4.jpg)

-Select 'Fix TypeScript Analyzer (ESLint) Errors If Possible'.
+Select 'Fix TypeScript Analyzer (ESLint) Errors if Possible'.

 Linting errors and warnings in both projects are fixed where this is possible.
 The ones that remain are unused variable errors.